jncraton/operating-systems-cpsc4420/lectures/16-preemption.md

 ---

-What are some issue with cooperative multitasking?
+What are some issues with cooperative multitasking?

 ## Cooperative Multitasking Issues